Heinz Schwarz

-Heinz Schwarz (24 July 1928 – 6 March 2023) was a German politician of the Christlich Demokratische Union Deutschlands (CDU) who was a long-time member of the state parliament of Rhineland-Palatinate, serving as the state's minister of the interior.
+Heinz Schwarz (24 July 1928 – 6 March 2023) was a German politician of the Christian Democratic Union of Germany (CDU) who was a long-time member of the state parliament of Rhineland-Palatinate, serving as the state's minister of the interior.
 From 1976 to 1990, he was a member of the Bundestag.

 Life and work

 Schwarz was born in Leubsdorf on 24 July 1928, the son of a vintner and innkeeper.
 He attended elementary, trade and viticulture schools.
-In 1944 he began a commercial apprenticeship at the Kreissparkasse in Neuwied, but was drafted as a Luftwaffenhelfer.
+In 1944 he began a commercial apprenticeship at the Kreissparkasse in Neuwied, but was drafted as an Airforce auxiliary (Luftwaffenhelfer).
 After World War II, he completed his commercial education in 1947.
 He trained as a banker until 1947, and then worked in his parents' vineyard and at times as an industrial labourer.
 He owned two companies in his hometown, an antique shop and a company that imported raw materials.

 Party

-Schwarz joined the Christlich Demokratische Union Deutschlands (CDU) in 1947.
+Schwarz joined the Christian Democratic Union of Germany (CDU) in 1947.
 From 1949 to 1951 he was the head of CDU's Neuwied Kreisverband (district).
 He was state secretary of the Junge Union youth organisation from 1952 to 1954, and its national secretary from 1955 to 1961.
 He was responsible for the party in Rhineland-Palatinate from 1961 to 1964, and head of the district Koblenz-Montabaur from 1969 to 1980.
 In 2020, he was one of only two people to be present at all party conventions of the CDU since the founding convention in 1950.
 The other was Günter-Helge Strickstrack, who died that year.